Mayurrathod1/Remote_Code_Executor/README.md

 4. **Configure Environment Variables**:

-   - Create a `.env` file in the `backend` directory.
+   - Create a `.env` file in the `backend` directory.
-   - Add the following variables:
+   - Add the following variables:

      ```env
      PORT=5000